-- Documentation: Households need to show housing instability resulting from loss or reduction in income due to COVID-19.
+- Documentation of housing or financial instability resulting from loss or reduction in income due to COVID-19

-- Proof of income eligibility: May include recent tax return, paystub, W-2, bank statement, unemployment award/benefit, or hour reduction notice from employer, or an explanation by the applicant, with supporting documents, that all other financial resources have been exhausted.
+- Proof of income eligibility (one of the following: 2020 tax return, recent paystub, W-2, bank statement, unemployment award/benefit, hour reduction notice from employer)

 A formal lease is not required, however, assistance must be paid directly to the landlord.
-The property landlord must provide the following documentation:
+The property landlord must provide the following forms:

 - Government-issued ID

 - Rental assistance will be paid directly to the landlord

 - Past due rent plus utility assistance may not exceed 12 months of assistance per tenant.

 - Eligible renters can also receive help paying future rent at 25% of the amount owed for up to 3 months.

 - Rent arrears must be paid before future payments.